fzoric8/hpe_ctl/README.md

  2. Build corresponding docker files, one is used for the `realsense` camera, and another one is used for the HPE and command generation
  3. Copy ROS packages from this repository to the docker image created from the `Dockerfile.hpe` into `catkin_ws` workspace in the Docker
  4. Use tmuxinator script to run all neccessary components of the system (camera, ros_openpose, command generation, kalman filtering...)

+If there are any questions, open issue or contact me via e-mail: `filip.zoric@fer.hr`.